Insider’s Guide: The Best Way to Store Clothes in Storage Units

 Climate-controlled Storage Units are Ideal for Clothes Storage

 With these tips, your clothes will be ideally prepared to be stored inside storage units.
-Fragile fabrics generally require climate-controlled storage.
+Fragile fabrics can benefit from climate-controlled storage.
 Climate-controlled units will keep everything at room temperature and ideal humidity, so you could get away with less preparation and your clothes will store much longer.